 Pendo’s pricing

-Pendo offers five plans: Free, Base, Core, Pulse, and Ultimate.
+Pendo offers four plans: Free, Base, Core, and Ultimate.

 Pendo’s free plan is extremely limited and, to be honest, feels more like a glorified trial than a true free tier.
 For example, it only allows 500 monthly active users, branded NPS surveys, and restricted analytics.
 This means you’ll quickly hit a wall if you try to use it seriously.

 For the paid plans, Pendo isn’t transparent about pricing on its website.
 Each tier adds additional functionality, but they lock many key features behind add-ons.
-For example, surveys are only available as a separate paid add-on in the Base and Core plans.
+For example, Pendo surveys are only available as add-ons unless you’re on the highest plan.

 As you can see, Pendo’s pricing is unpredictable and ramps up quickly.
 Value for money is questionable, especially at the lower tiers, since many core features don’t come included out of the box.